 Courses in Economics for International Summer University in Moscow

-HSE International Summer University in Moscow, Math REU, and Russian language intensive course are accepting applications.
+HSE International Summer University in Moscow and Russian language intensive course are accepting applications.
 Faculty of Economic Sciences offers both academically challenging and interesting courses delivered by prominent faculty members.

-The Summer University courses or Math REU can be combined with courses of Russian language on various levels, starting from beginners.
+The Summer University courses can be combined with courses of Russian language on various levels, starting from beginners.
 All courses are taught in English.
 The full selection of courses in various fields, including Russian studies, is available via the Summer University website.

 Summer is a great time in Moscow: there is a lot of sun, weather is cool and pleasant.
 Besides, study abroad will not interfere with the regular studies.
 Participants can choose to stay up to two months or just two weeks, according to their interests, schedule and travel plans.
 Students from all over the globe live in HSE affordable and safe dorms and enjoy various activities together.